waepoints/waepointstandards/outline.md

 ### Module System Commands

 Define a module that/which/where...
 Named/called..., Update the... module...
 To have..., Rename the...
 Module to..., Load...
 Module..., Restore… module…, Stop/Cancel/Unload...
 Module(s)..., Add a...

+### Processing System Commands

+… Modiphate… effects… to/with/as/is/are… modiphs…, … Modiphade… modiphs… to/with/as/is/are… modiphases…,

 ### Contacting & Joining Requests